j3sq/prrt/README.md

 - [numpy][]
 - [matplotlib][]
 - [SortedDict][]

 Most scintific python distributions have these packages bundled already.
 This work is developed using [Anaconda][]

 ## Usage:
 A working example is supplied in \_\_main\_\_

-In console, CD to prrt folder and run:
+In console, cd to prrt folder and run:
 ```python
     python __main__.py
 ```